bcgov/data-publication/pages/dsg_bcgw_data_standards.md

 If an application is presenting data in a read-only fashion, then it may replace NULLs with some indicator value (e.g., 999999, -1, N/A), as long as the interpretation of these values is shown to the user.

 ------------------------------------------------------------------------------

+If you have questions about DataBC's Data Standards, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/1/create/14).

 ## REFERENCES